Play It Cool, Guys: Manga

-Volume list
+Volumes

 Novel

 A novel adaptation written by Shino Kaida, titled Cool Doji Danshi: Connect It Cool, Guys, was published by Square Enix on March 21, 2020.

 Anime

 An anime television series adaptation was announced on April 22, 2022.
 It is produced by Pierrot and directed by Chiaki Kon, with scripts written by Makoto Uezu, and music composed by Masato Nakayama.
 Eri Taguchi is handling the character designs and serving as chief animation director.
-The series premiered on October 11, 2022, on TV Tokyo, AT-X, and BS11.
-It will run for two cours, and will consist of 15-minute episodes.
+The series aired from October 11, 2022, to March 28, 2023, on TV Tokyo, AT-X, and BS11.
+It ran for two cours, and consisted of 15-minute episodes.
 The opening theme songs are "Seishun Kippu" (青春切符) by Mafumafu and "Warau na!" (笑うな！) by Syudou.
 The ending theme songs are "Flash!" and "Taisetsu" (たいせつ), both performed by PICG, a unit composed of Chiaki Kobayashi, Koki Uchiyama, Yūichirō Umehara, and Shōya Chiba.
-Crunchyroll licensed the series.
+Crunchyroll streamed the series.

 A two-episode spin-off anime, titled Petit Cool Doji Danshi no Hitokoma, premiered on NTT Docomo's dTV streaming service on March 21 and March 28, 2023.
 It is produced by Aqua Aris, with Yū Hayata directing and providing the character designs, and Mao Emura writing the screenplay.